Flow Equivariant Recurrent Neural Networks: Flow Equivariant Recurrent Neural Networks

 We note that it is also possible to perform a non-trivial lift, where $\gU$ is defined on the lifted space $V \times G$, as in G-CNNs.
 This changes the later recurrence relation (Eqn. \ref{eqn:fernn}) necessary to achieve flow equivariance, but is largely a design choice.
 In the experiments and proofs we stick with the trivial lift, but describe the model with non-trivial lift in \S \ref{sec:non_trivial_lift}.

 \paragraph{Flow Convolution.} The group convolution can then be extended to our lifted hidden state as:

 We see that for the convolution over $V$, we have assumed that $V \subseteq \mathfrak{g}$ is an additive (abelian) discrete group, such that the combination $(-\nu) \cdot \gamma = \gamma - \nu$.
-This is equivalent to asserting that the action of the flow generator on the lifted hidden state is given by the shift: $(\hat{\nu} \cdot h_t)(\nu, g) = h_t(\nu - \hat{\nu}, g)$.
 If $V$ is not abelian, the general Baker-Campbell-Hausdorff product ($(-\nu) \cdot \gamma$) should be used instead \citep{hall2015}.
 Similarly, if $V$ is not discrete, one should perform an integral with respect to the Haar measure.
 In all experiments we use abelian $V$, and a discrete grid for $V$, so this is exact.
 In \S \ref{sec:flow_conv_equivariance} we prove this is equivariant with respect to the action of individual flow elements.
 Explicitly:

 Intuitively, this is simply because the individual group elements along the flow only act on the $G$ coordinate of the signal, and thereby commute with the standard group convolution.

 \paragraph{Flow Equivariant Recurrence Relation.} We define the recurrence relation for the FERNN as: